History of Buc-ee's in Timeline

 November 2021: Tesla Superchargers at Buc-ee's

-In November 2021, CleanTechnica reported that Tesla would be opening Superchargers at 26 Buc-ee's locations in 7 states.
+In November 2021, it was reported that Tesla would be opening Superchargers at 26 Buc-ee's locations in 7 states.

-As of February 2023, operational Tesla Superchargers were available at more than half of the planned Buc-ee's locations, including sites in Alabama, Florida, South Carolina, Tennessee, and Texas.
+As of February 2023, Tesla Superchargers were operational at more than half of the planned Buc-ee's locations, including in Alabama, Florida, South Carolina, Tennessee, and Texas.

-On June 26, 2023, the Buc-ee's in Sevierville, Tennessee opened, becoming the world's largest convenience store at 74,707 square feet.
+On June 26, 2023, the Buc-ee's in Sevierville, Tennessee opened as the world's largest convenience store, spanning 74,707 square feet.

-In 2023, crossover artwork of the Buc-ee's beaver and Hatsune Miku trended on Twitter.
-An Austin-based artist created "Bucsune Miku," leading Buc-ee's to issue a cease and desist letter regarding the stickers and use of the beaver logo.
+In 2023, crossover artwork of the Buc-ee's beaver and Hatsune Miku trended on Twitter, leading to a cease and desist letter from Buc-ee's to the Austin-based artist, who then withdrew the stickers featuring the "Bucsune Miku" design.

 January 2024: First North Carolina Store Announced

-In January 2024, Buc-ee's announced the opening of its first store in North Carolina, expanding its presence in the Southeast.
+In January 2024, Buc-ee's announced the opening of its first store in North Carolina.

 On June 10, 2024, a new Buc-ee's store in Luling, Texas, opened, replacing the original travel center and becoming the world's largest convenience store at 75,000 square feet.